Julius Schaub: 1945

 In January 1945, Hitler and his staff relocated to the Führerbunker in Berlin.
 During the Battle of Berlin midday conference of 22 April, Hitler declared – for the first time – that the war was lost.
 Hitler ordered Schaub to burn all of the documents from his safe in the bunker and two safes in the Reich Chancellery.
 Schaub performed the task on 22 or 23 April 1945.
 In the next several days, Hitler ordered much of his personal staff to leave Berlin.
 Hitler also ordered Schaub to burn the contents of the dictator's personal safes in Munich and at the Berghof on the Obersalzberg.
 His final act as aide and adjutant was to destroy Hitler's personal train, the Führersonderzug, in Austria.

-Later life and death
+Post-war and death

 After the war, while possessing false identification papers and introducing himself as "Josef Huber", Schaub was arrested by American troops on 8 May 1945 in Kitzbühel, and remained in custody until 17 February 1949.
 Ultimately, Schaub was classified by denazification investigators as being only a "fellow traveler" and was not accused or associated with any war crimes.
 Schaub died on 27 December 1967 in his hometown, Munich.
 Traudl Junge described Schaub in her memoirs as "extremely kind, but very curious too".
 She further notes that "for historical purposes, it's not worth saying much about him".